Supreme Court Justices Seem Incredulous At Repeated Racial Bias In Jury Selection

 During that time, the state Supreme Court three times threw out his murder conviction for prosecutorial misconduct.

 The misconduct was not some technicality.
 It ranged from misleading the jury about evidence that did not exist to striking prospective jurors based on race.

-Two other juries deadlocked, but in the sixth trial, with one black juror, the jury convicted, and the Mississippi Supreme Court upheld the conviction, ruling that this time, there had not been any racial discrimination in jury selection.
+In the fourth and fifth trials, Evans ran out of strikes; at least two black jurors were seated; and the juries deadlocked.
+But in the sixth trial, with one black juror, the jury convicted, and the Mississippi Supreme Court upheld the conviction, ruling that this time, there had not been any racial discrimination in jury selection.

 In arguments on Wednesday, most of the U.S. Supreme Court members did not seem inclined to uphold that conclusion.

-Chief Justice John Roberts pressed lawyer Johnson about what rule the court should adopt for cases "not as extreme as this"?
+Chief Justice John Roberts pressed defense lawyer Sheri Johnson to identify what rule the court should adopt for cases "not as extreme as this"?

 The current rule that requires looking at the prosecutor's history is good enough, she said, but, here, the Mississippi Supreme Court didn't do that.

-Mississippi Assistant Attorney General Jason Davis admitted that the history of the case was "troubling," but he insisted that aside from that, the jury selection in the sixth trial was done correctly, given that Winona is a small town, population of less than 5,000, where everybody knows everybody.
+Mississippi Assistant Attorney General Jason Davis admitted that the history of the case was "troubling," but he insisted that aside from that, the jury selection in the sixth trial was done correctly, given that Winona is a small town, population less than 5,000, where everybody knows everybody.

 Justice Samuel Alito interrupted to ask, couldn't the attorney general of Mississippi have said, "Enough already, we're going to send one of our own people to try this case, preferably in a different county"?